 9. The Nutcracker Sweet

 Come see ladies dancing to the famous Nutcracker Suite!
-On November 28th to the 29th vacationers on a Gatlinburg vacation can enjoy a production of this holiday classic presented by The Great Smoky Mountain Dance Theatre at the W.L.
+Usually on the last weekend of November vacationers on a Gatlinburg vacation can enjoy a production of this holiday classic presented by The Great Smoky Mountain Dance Theatre at the W.L.
 Mills Auditorium.

 10. Christmas on Ice and a Trip to Ober Gatlinburg

 Hit the slopes and enjoying some quality skiing, snowboarding, and maybe a few snowball fights.
 Ober Gatlinburg is the destination for outdoor sports in the Smokies.